straightvisions/plugin_sv_provenexpert/readme.txt

 1. Result: Review Stars in Google SERP entries
 2. Result: Review Stars on your Website
 3. Settings in WordPress
-4. Clear API cache
-5. Result: Review Stars in machine readable format for Google
+4. Result: Review Stars in machine readable format for Google

 == Changelog ==